get a free case review

 Illinois allows injured people two years from the date of their accident to bring a lawsuit seeking damages.
 Although most car accident claims settle before the injured person brings a lawsuit, it is important to keep the two-year deadline in mind.
 The threat of a lawsuit often acts as an impetus for insurers to offer a reasonable settlement, but when the threat is no longer viable, they lose any incentive to deal fairly.

-A Madison County car accident lawyer can best protect your rights if they are involved from the beginning of the case.
-Call today to schedule a consultation.
+A Madison County car accident lawyer can help protect your rights if they are involved from the beginning of the case.
+Contact us today to schedule a consultation.